Euro zone may tinker with Greek bailout terms after election

 That has increased expectations that if Greece is going to remain in the euro zone, a third package of support will be necessary, and that may have to include a further restructuring of its debt, which would mean official sector loans being written down in value.

-Additional reporting by Marc Jones and Andreas Framke in Frankfurt, Martin Santa in Bratislava, Luke Baker and John O'Donnell in Brussels, Annika Breidthardt and Noah Barkin in Berlin and Stella Dawson and Lesley Wroughton in Washington.
-Editing by Mike Peacock and David Stamp
+Additional reporting by Marc Jones in Frankfurt, Martin Santa in Bratislava, Luke Baker and John O'Donnell in Brussels, Annika Breidthardt and Noah Barkin in Berlin.
+Editing by Mike Peacock